 Mary, the mother of Jesus, speaks in 15 verses in the Bible (193 words – KJV).
 Her last words are significant, “Whatsoever He (Jesus) saith unto to you, do it.”
 (Jn 2:5)

 The word “Christian” is used 3 times in the Bible (Acts 11:26)(Acts 26:28)(1 Pet 4:16).

 Angels are mentioned in 34 books of the Bible.

 God had the first spoken words in the Bible, “let there be light” (Gen 1:3).

 Jesus stayed up all night praying before choosing His 12 disciples (Lk 6:12-13).

-The 1st animal sacrifice in the Bible was a sheep (Gen 4:2-4).
+Abel made the 1st animal sacrifice in the Bible (likely a sheep) (Gen 4:2-4).

 The first war took place at the Valley of Siddim (or Salt Sea) (Gen 14:2-3).

 The word “faith” is used 245 times in the New Testament, but only 2 times in the Old Testament.